Wolverine971/9takes/src/blog/people/techies/Jason-Calacanis.md

   </div>
 </details>

+<p class="firstLetter">We are all the stars in our narratives.
+We are all driven to succeed, some more than others.</p>

+Jason Calcanis is one of those people who cannot stand to be anything but the epitome of success in everything he does.
+He is aching to make a mark and is willing to reinvent himself again and again to accomplish his goals.
+Jason is an Enneagram type 3, also known as "The Achiever."

+ Here, we will explain what that looks like.

 ## Jason Calacanis: An Embodiment of The Achiever?

-Jason is an angel investor, the host of the "<a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.youtube.com/c/thisweekin" >This Week in Startups</a>" podcast.
+Jason is an angel investor and the host of the two prominent podcasts "<a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.youtube.com/c/thisweekin" >This Week in Startups</a>" and the "All in".
 He also runs a startup accelerator called "Founder University" and hosts another podcast called the "All-In" podcast.
 To say Jason is busy would be an understatement.
 He prides himself on his hard work and encourages the founders he mentors to work just as hard.

 Why does Jason feel the need to work so hard?
 Is it because he loves making the world a better place?
 Or is it because he would feel worthless if he was not successful?
 The answer is the latter.